AmrSaber/KV/README.md

 - **Secure**: Built-in AES-256-GCM encryption for sensitive data
 - **Smart Expiration**: Set TTLs on keys for automatic cleanup
 - **Version Control**: Complete history tracking with the ability to revert changes
+- **Multiple Databases**: Separate data into independent databases — each with its own file, directory, and key namespace
 - **Developer-Friendly**: JSON/YAML output, shell completion, and intuitive commands

 ## Table of Contents